 Examples of High Availability technologies are load balancing – software or hardware-based – and replication, where load balancing is used for static data and replication for dynamic data.

 After a decade, technology has evolved but is still founded on old concepts.
-Network load balancing is still here and clustering, although we moved from shared storage to replication technology, remains largely unchanged.
+Network load balancing is still here and clustering (anyone remember Wolfpack?), although we moved from shared nothing to to replication technology, remains largely unchanged.
 This means either there hasn’t been much innovation or the technologies do a decent job; After all, it’s still a matter of demand and supply.
 Yes, we moved from certified configurations-only shared storage solutions to flexible Database Availability Groups (hey, this is still and Exchange blog), but most changes are in the added functionality category or to take away constraints, e.g. cluster modes (majority node set, etc.), multiple replicas and configurable replication.

 Data Center Edition

 |2003 SP2||Max.
 128 GB

 |Max.
 2 TB